 The Interoperability Catalogue Exchange Set has a single Exchange Catalogue which contains the discovery metadata for the Interoperability Catalogue and any associated support files.

-A base set must have an Interoperability Catalogue present, while an update set must have at least one of an Interoperability Catalogue, a hybrid Feature Catalogue or a hybrid Portrayal Catalogue.
+S-98 edition 1.1 provides for interoperability catalogues to be updated by means of a new edition of the interoperability catalogue.
+An exchange set containing an interoperability catalogue must have at least one Interoperability Catalogue, and may have a hybrid Feature Catalogue and/or a hybrid Portrayal Catalogue.

-A base set must also include a support file in dictionary format listing the covered products.
+A interoperability catalogue must be accompanied by a support file in dictionary format listing the covered products.
 Clause 11 describes this file.
-Inclusion of this file in update sets is required if and only if it is being updated.

 An Exchange Set may be encapsulated into a form suitable for transmission by a mapping called a transmission encoding.
 An encoding translates each of the elements of the Exchange Set into a logical form suitable for writing to media and for transmission online.
 An encoding may also define other elements in addition to the Exchange Set contents (that is, media identification, data extents etc…) and also may define commercial constructs such as encryption and compression methods.